IntelligentMap/Cartographer/docs/examples.md

 page="video-overlay/"
 thumbnail="video-overlay/thumbnail.gif"
 title="Showing video files"
-description="Leaflet can help you display videos somewhere on the map."
+description="Cartographer can help you display videos somewhere on the map."
 %}

 ***

-The following tutorials cover how to create plugins for Leaflet, and are intended only for developers experienced in Javascript:
+The following tutorials cover how to create plugins for Cartographer, and are intended only for developers experienced in Javascript:

 {% include tutorial_link.html
 page="extending/extending-1-classes.html"
 thumbnail="extending/thumbnail-1.png"
-title="Extending Leaflet: Class Theory" description="An overview of Leaflet's classes, class inheritance, and conventions."
+title="Extending Cartographer: Class Theory" description="An overview of Cartographer's classes, class inheritance, and conventions."
 %}

 {% include tutorial_link.html
 page="extending/extending-2-layers.html"
 thumbnail="extending/thumbnail-2.png"
-title="Extending Leaflet: Layers"
+title="Extending Cartographer: Layers"
 description="How to extend layers or create new ones, using specific entry points for doing so."
 %}